The Honorable Hilmar G. Moore Endowed Scholarship

 Hilmar Guenther Moore (1920 – 2012) lived his whole life in Richmond, Texas, a descendant of four members of the Old Three Hundred Colonists.

-His paternal grandfather, John M. Moore, Sr., was a Texas State Legislator, Secretary of State, and a United States Congressman.
-His father, John M. Moore, Jr., was County Judge and Mayor of Richmond.
+His paternal grandfather, John M. Moore, Sr., was a member of the Texas and U.S. House of Representatives.
+His father, John M. Moore, Jr., was county judge and mayor of Richmond.
 Hilmar was elected mayor 32 consecutive times for a total of 63 years, becoming the longest-serving mayor in the history of the United States.

 Hilmar’s first year of law school was interrupted by the bombing of Pearl Harbor.
 He joined the United States Army Air Corps in October 1942 and earned two Air Medals by the end of World War II.
 His service included an air-sea rescue flight for the Enola Gay, the aircraft used in the Hiroshima atomic bombing mission.
 He observed the bomb drop from 120 miles away.

-Like his father, Hilmar retained a strong loyalty to and love for the university for the rest of his life.
-All three of Hilmar’s his sons received degrees from the university, including advanced degrees in history, business, and law.
+Like his father, Hilmar retained a strong loyalty to and love for the University for the rest of his life.
+All three of Hilmar’s sons received degrees from UT, including advanced degrees in history, business and law.
 Four of his six grandchildren are also graduates.

 How to Give